Home

 Hole Diameter

 Standard vent hole diameter is 0.5–1.0 mm.
-For most production tooling, I use 0.5 mm at critical areas (corners, fine detail) and 0.8 mm in open areas.
+For most production tooling, use 0.5 mm at critical areas (corners, fine detail) and 0.8 mm in open areas.
 For thin films and cosmetic parts, stay at 0.4–0.5 mm — anything larger marks the surface.

 Conical holes (drilled with a taper that expands behind the mold surface) evacuate faster than straight bores of the same face diameter and are less prone to clogging.
 In aluminum tooling, they're worth the extra machining time.